 Were you the last people to leave the chemistry lab back in school?
 Do you think you have what it takes to cook up biodegradable and eco-friendly plastics?
 The technology is broadly termed ‘plastic mould technology’.
 As the demand for ‘high-tech’ plastic components continues to grow, institutes like Central Institute of plastics Engineering & Technology (CIPET) have started to offer a diploma in plastic mould technology.

 Fancy being a detective, or a criminal lawyer?
 If tracking down vigilantes is something you imagine yourself doing, then criminology may just be the right career for you.
 Criminology is the scientific study of the nature, extent, causes, and control of criminal behaviour in both the individual and in society.
-Criminology is an interdisciplinary field in the behavioural sciences, and draws heavily from the research of sociologists, psychologists and psychiatrists, social anthropologists as well as writings in law.
+Criminology is an interdisciplinary field in the behavioral sciences and draws heavily from the research of sociologists, psychologists, and psychiatrists, social anthropologists as well as writings in law.

 8. Financial and investment analysis: